Is There a Correlation Between Diabetic Retinopathy and Cataracts?

 Monitor Your Blood Sugar Levels

 Discuss how often you should watch and record your sugar levels with your provider.
 Frequently testing your A1C levels can enable you to stay on track.
+The test measures the blood sugar level attached to a protein that oxygenates the blood.

 Live a Healthy Lifestyle